 We recently had a clear out of old board games that we no longer play and we were wondering what to do with them.
 There are quite a few places that will give old board games a good home.

 Where can you donate old board games?

 - Board game cafes

-The simplest way to donate old board games to take them along to your local charity shop to be sold and raise money for the charity.
+The simplest way to donate old board games is to take them along to your local charity shop to be sold and raise money for the charity.
 You could always sell your old games yourself and raise money for a good cause that way too.